Coming soon: Open ports monitoring is currently in development and will be available shortly.

 - Find the "Open ports" section

-- Add the ports you expect to be open
+- Add the TCP ports you expect to be open

 - Save your settings

-You can add any port number between 1 and 65535.
+You can add any port number between 1 and 65,535.
+Any open port not in this list will trigger a security alert.

 Understanding the results #